 WAPA proposes to improve the way it manages vegetation along its rights of way on National Forest System lands in the states of Colorado, Utah and Nebraska.
-Implementing the proposal would include modifying existing Forest Service authorizations or issuing new authorizations to accommodate WAPA’s proposal and other routine maintenance.
+Implementing the proposal would include modifying existing USFS authorizations or issuing new authorizations to accommodate WAPA’s proposal and other routine maintenance.

 In response to North American Electric Reliability Corporation requirements and changing industry practices, WAPA proposes to modify its overall approach to vegetation management.
 The new approach involves evaluating existing vegetation conditions on the ROW, defining actions needed to manage vegetation and then implementing the actions and monitoring the ROW.